Last Updated on July 26, 2026 by Daniel Globe

 Utilizing TSA PreCheck and Global Entry

-TSA PreCheck and Global Entry are two programs designed to expedite the security screening process for eligible travelers.
-TSA PreCheck allows pre-approved passengers to enjoy shorter lines and a more efficient screening experience at participating airports.
-Members of this program do not need to remove shoes, belts, or light jackets, nor do they need to take laptops or compliant liquids out of their bags.
+TSA PreCheck and Global Entry are two trusted traveler programs designed to expedite security screening for eligible passengers.
+TSA PreCheck allows pre-approved travelers to enjoy shorter lines and a streamlined screening experience at participating U.S. airports.
+Members do not need to remove shoes, light jackets, or belts, nor do they need to unpack laptops or 3-1-1 compliant liquids from carry-on bags.

 Arriving at the Airport with Ample Time